 Federal Pell Grant

-View Calculating Pell Grant Lifetime Eligibility Used (LEU) for more information regarding the amount of Federal Pell Grant funds a student may receive over his/her lifetime.
+Federal Student Aid - Calculating Pell Grant Lifetime Eligibility Used provides information regarding the amount of Federal Pell grant funds a student may receive over his/her lifetime.

 Students CANNOT receive a Pell Grant from multiple schools during the same enrollment period.

 Students receiving Summer Pell at a community college, may affect (reduce) Fall or Spring Pell Grant award at SJSU.